February 25, 2019

 An accompanying discussion guide, activity sheet for each video, and McGruff’s Gun Safety Pledge will provide opportunities for teachers and parents to review the firearm safety lessons provided by each video, encourage repeat viewings, and reinforce how children should safely react if they see a firearm when adults are not around.

 “Molly’s Mischief” and “Not Cool, Kyle” can be streamed on NCPC’s YouTube Channel, on NCPC.org and at ProjectChildSafe.org.
 Additional firearm safety materials are also available at ProjectChildSafe.org.
-The McGruff titles also are included on the NSSF Firearms Safety DVD along with five other firearms safety videos.
+The McGruff titles also are included on the NSSF Firearms Safety DVD along with five other firearms safety videos and mental health resources, including a recent guide discussing the pros and cons of using CBD with kids.
+CBD for kids has been a topic of discussion because of the cannabinoid’s ability to modulate and regulate the CB1 and CB2 receptors in the brain which is responsible for the perception of anxiety and depression in kids.
 Educators can access the complete classroom program, including lesson plans for each video, on this site.

 NSSF and NCPC are proud of their work together over three decades with McGruff delivering safety messages to children to help prevent gun-related accidents.